Intestacy

 You can learn more about the requirements of a valid Will in Texas by clicking on the link.

-Do Intestacy Laws Control All Property if You Die Without a Will in Texas?
+Do Intestacy Laws Control All Property ?

 • Retirement Accounts: IRAs, 401(k)s, and other retirement accounts that have designated beneficiaries will pass directly to those beneficiaries.